iabraham/bioe205/lectures/lec03/index.md

 Time axis scaling of a signal $f(t)$ is also called reparametrization[^2] of
 $f(t)$.
 Mathematically we write $g(t) = f(\lambda t)$ where $\lambda$ is a
 scalar constant.
-This in essense amounts to speeding up or slowing down of the signal.
+This in essence amounts to speeding up or slowing down of the signal.
 If $ \lambda >1$ then the signal is sped up and if $\lambda<1$ then the signal is slowed down.